apoorv-x12/workflow-engine/README.md

 6. On success → next step activated
 7. On failure → retry or fail workflow

-Correctness comes from durable state transitions, not process-local memory.
+System correctness is derived from persisted state transitions rather than process-local memory.

 ---